szabgab/c.code-maven.com/pages/index.md

     - blog
 todo:
     - get values from the command line
-    - promt the user and get value from the standard input
+    - prompt the user and get value from the standard input
     - if condition
     - loops
     - memory allocation and deallocation